DogAndHerDude/jsRoute/README.md

 ### JSRoute(rootElement, viewElement)

-Type: `Function`, Parameters: `string`, creates a new router with the given selectors.
+Type: `function`, Parameters: `string`, creates a new router with the given selectors.

   1. rootElement Type: `string` Default: `.jsroute-app` selector for the root element